-The composition of breast milk and formula have important difference.
-As formula manufacturing companies try replicating formula with that of mother’s milk it is made of cow’s milk.
-It is with added nutrients like vitamins, minerals and hydrogenated fats which makes it difficult for the babies to digest.
+The composition of breast milk and formula milk is diverse.
+As formula manufacturing companies try replicating mother’s milk as it is made of cow’s milk, nutrients like artificial vitamins, minerals and hydrogenated fats are added to formula milk, which makes it difficult for babies to digest.

 “Did you know the salt [sodium] content in cow’s milk is pretty much at toxic levels for babies?” says Professor Peter Hartmann, a well know renowned authority associated with the first breast milk bank, Western Australia.

-Mothers milk is a living fluid.
-It generates and adapts to the baby’s changing needs.
-If mother or her baby is unwell, her body will make antibiotics that will help fight the illness and protect against the infection.
+Mothers milk is a living miracle fluid.
+It adapts to the baby’s changing needs.
+If mother or her baby is unwell, her body will make antibodies that will help fight the illness and protect both mother and baby against infection.

 Why not formula milk?

-Mostly baby’s formula milk is made of skimmed cow’s milk with added emulsifiers and stabilizers.
+Mostly baby formula milk is made of skimmed cow’s milk with added emulsifiers and stabilizers.
 Fats in formula milk is hard to break and very difficult for the baby to digest.
 The composition of nutrients varies from brands and country.
-The most common formula contains:
+The most common ingredients in formula are: